-Absences
+Absences:

-If a special education student is returning to school after three or more consecutive days of absence, it is the parent/guardian's responsibility to notify First Student Transportation of the return date to place the student back on the transportation list.
+If a special education student is returning to school after three or more consecutive days of absence, it is the parent/guardian's responsibility to notify Zum Services Dispatcher (760-841-0145) of the return date to place the student back on the active transportation list.

-Release of Students
+Release of Students:

-It is not a requirement for a parent or guardian to be present to receive their child at a bus stop for a student in grades 3-8 at their designated bus stop.
-If a student is not sure how to return home or tells the driver that they are afraid or fearful to exit the bus, the driver will keep the student on the bus and return them to the school of attendance.
-It is strongly recommended that parents instruct their children what to do in cases when there is not an adult to receive them at the bus stop or when they are not comfortable exiting the bus at their designated stop.
+Although it is not a requirement, parents/guardians of 3rd Grade general education students or older are strongly encouraged to be present to receive their children at their bus stop.
+If a student is not sure how to return home or tells the driver that they are afraid or fearful of exiting the bus, the driver will keep the student on the bus and return them to the school of attendance.
+It is strongly recommended that parents instruct their children what to do when there is not an adult to receive them at the bus stop or when they are not comfortable exiting the bus at their designated stop.
 All Pre- K through 2nd grade students must be received by a designated parent/guardian or person authorized by the parent/guardian who is listed on the student's emergency information card.
 For safety reasons, all Pre-K through 2nd grade students shall remain seated on the bus until parents are present at the bus door to receive them.
-Students may be released from the bus without an adult present only if they are accompanied by a sibling that is in grades 3-5 and assigned to the same designated stop.
-If no one is there to receive the student, they will be returned to their school.
+Students may be released from the bus without an adult present only if they are accompanied by a sibling that is in 3rd grade or older and assigned to the same designated bus stop.
+If no one is at the stop to receive a Pre-k to 2nd grade student, they will be returned to their school.
+Please be aware that recurring parent no-shows may result in further actions including but not limited to termination of bus privileges.

-Unauthorized Use of Bus Services
+Unauthorized Use of Bus Services:

 If a student that is not eligible to ride the bus and/or has not been assigned a bus stop by the transportation department and is discovered using the bus, the student will not be allowed to continue using the service effective the day of the discovery.
-Parents will be responsible for making other arrangements for their child to attend school or get home from school.
-If the "Empty Seat Program" becomes available, parents may apply for the program which will determine any space available on any of the routes to possibly find space for their child.
-This program is based on availability and must conform to the current bus routes if a student is approved to ride the bus under this program.
+Parents will be responsible for making other arrangements for their children to attend school and/or get home from school.
+If the "Empty Seat Program" becomes available, parents may reach out to their schools of attendance to add their child to the transportation list if a seat is available on any of the existing bus routes.
+This program is based on availability and must conform to the existing bus routes.